oliverius/logo/docs/part2.md

 So in this example, the tokens would be:
 `repeat` `4` `[` `fd` `60` `rt` `90` `]`

-and the program that translates of converting the text into a sequence of tokens is (wait for it) the tokenizer (also known as lexer or scanner) but I prefer the term tokenizer because, well, it creates tokens.
+and the program that translates the text into a sequence of tokens is (wait for it) the tokenizer (also known as lexer or scanner) but I prefer the term tokenizer because, well, it creates tokens.
 For more information, [this article](https://en.wikipedia.org/wiki/Lexical_analysis) gives you a good introduction.

 Since we are going to be working on this example for a while we may as well add it to the `textarea` element, and we remove the "Hello" text because we don't need it anymore: